Essential Thrombocytosis

 Hydroxyurea (Hydrea)

 Clinical Context: Inhibitor of deoxynucleotide synthesis and one of the drugs of choice for inducing hematologic remission in chronic myelogenous leukemia.It is used off-label in the U.S. for essential thrombocytosis to decrease serum platelets.
 Hydroxyurea is less leukemogenic than alkylating agents (eg, busulfan, melphalan, chlorambucil).
 Myelosuppressive effects last a few days to a week and are easier to control than those of alkylating agents; busulfan has prolonged bone marrow suppression and can cause pulmonary fibrosis.
 The dose can be administered as a single daily dose or divided into 2-3 doses at higher dose ranges.
-Changes in blood cell counts may take 3-4 d to be apparent after a change in the drug dose.
+Changes in blood cell counts may take 3-4 days to be apparent after a change in the drug dose.

 Class Summary